Here in this post, we will do a quick rundown on:

 Image: Major reasons that keep customers from ordering food online

 For new players, these challenges also represent growth opportunities.
 By opening themselves to latest technological advancements, new players can work upon improving the delivery, packaging, and customer service to address many of these challenges and make their mark in the industry.

 Aspiring entrepreneurs must capitalize on the current dynamics to give people what they want; and also commence a thriving startup in the process.
-To accelerate the growth of this potential sector, FATbit Technologies also offers a turnkey solution, named YoYumm, to quickly set up online food ordering portals.
+To accelerate the growth of this potential sector, FATbit Technologies also offers a turnkey solution, named Yo!Yumm, to quickly set up a food ordering website and mobile app.

 Those keen on entering this booming sector can reach out to us to learn more about our online food ordering system.

 Disclaimer: The Blog has been created with consideration and care.
 We strive to ensure that all information is as complete, correct, comprehensible, accurate and up-to-date as possible.
 Despite our continuing efforts, we cannot guarantee that the information made available is complete, correct, accurate or up-to-date.
 We advise - the readers should not take decisions completely based on the information and views shared by FATbit on its blog, readers should do their own research to further assure themselves before taking any commercial decision.
 The 3rd party trademarks, logos and screenshots of the websites and mobile applications are property of their respective owners, we are not directly associated with most of them.